Additional documentation supporting employability activities

 - If you have an agreement that you wish for us to review and/or sign, you will be able to upload the document at this stage.

-I have already completed the EAC process, but I did not indicate on the form that I needed additional paperwork, what should I do?
+I have already completed the EAC process, or I am not required to complete it.
+What should I do?

 Please email the Placements team at firstname.lastname@example.org explaining this and advise what documentation you require.